On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: Geometric Hyodo-Kato morphisms

 The slanted arrow is a strict quasi-isomorphism by the first claim of the lemma.
 It suffices to show that the left vertical arrow is a strict quasi-isomorphism as well.
 For that, it suffices to show that the map appearing in the definition (\ref{map12}) of the map $\alpha^{\dagger}_{\hk}$ is a strict quasi-isomorphism but this was just shown above. \end{proof}

 (iii) {\em Completed overconvergent Hyodo-Kato cohomology.} We can define the {\em completed overconvergent Hyodo-Kato cohomology} by a similar procedure to the one used above.
 It will have better topological properties than its classical version.
 Let $X$ be a smooth dagger affinoid over $C$.
-Let ${\rm pres}(X)=\{X_h\}$.
-Define
+Let ${\rm pres}(X)=\{X_h\}_{h\in\N}$.
+Define in $\sd_{\phi,N}(C_{\breve{F}})$

-For a general smooth dagger variety over $C$, we can globalize the above definition and obtain the sheaf $\sa^{c}_{\hk}$ and cohomology It is a dg $\breve{F}$-algebra equipped with a Frobenius, monodromy action, and a continuous action of $\sg_K$, if $X$ is defined over $K$.
-We equip it with the topology induced by $\eta$-\'etale descent from the topology of the $ \rg^{\dagger}_{\hk,\breve{F}}(X)$'s.
+For a general smooth dagger variety over $C$, we can globalize the above definition and obtain the sheaf $\sa^{c}_{\hk}$ for the $\eta$-\'etale topology on $ \sm^{\dagger,{\rm ss}}_C$ and cohomology It is a dg $\breve{F}$-algebra equipped with a Frobenius, monodromy action, and a continuous action of $\sg_K$, if $X$ is defined over $K$.
+It is equipped with the topology induced from the topology of the $ \rg^{\dagger}_{\hk,\breve{F}}(X)$'s.

 We have the local-global compatibility by Lemma \ref{herbata2} (replace, without loss of information, $F$ by~$\breve{F}$).